Hurricane Window & Door FAQs

 7. Insulate Around the Frame

-- Fill any gaps between the window frame and the rough opening with insulation.
-Use expanding foam or fiberglass insulation, but don’t overfill, as this could warp the window.
+– Fill any gaps between the window frame and the rough opening with insulation.
+Use expanding foam, but don’t overfill, as this could warp the window.

 8. Seal the Window